Family Encyclopedia >> Work

 Related: 5 Strategies for Overcoming Conflict

-Here are three secrets to what great leaders do when conflict strikes:
+Here are three proven practices great leaders use:

 1. They open up.